This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 2. Protection from Age Spots

 The UV rays of the sun can damage the skin, resulting in age spots and hyperpigmentation on the face.
-The antioxidants found in rosehip oil, especially the combination of vitamin C and vitamin E, can help to combat free radicals that cause sun damage.
+The antioxidants found in rosehip oil, especially the combination of vitamins C and E, can help combat free radicals that cause sun damage.

-3. Helps With Stretch Marks and Reduces Acne Scarring
+3. Helps with Stretch Marks and Reduces Acne Scarring

 4. Boosts the Immune System

-Rosehips are one of the best plant sources of vitamin C which helps treat infections and boost the immune system.
-According the the University of Maryland, rosehips can even be used as a vitamin C supplement.
+Rose hips are one of the best plant sources of vitamin C, which helps treat infections and boost immune function.
+The University of Maryland database points out that rose hips can even be used as a vitamin C supplement.

 5. Reduces Inflammation and Helps Arthritis

 What about topical use of rosehip oil for arthritis?
 There isn’t recent research on this approach, but traditionally, a rose petal infusion was often added to bath water for people suffering from arthritis or rheumatism to relieve symptoms.

-Tips on How to Use Rosehip Oil
+How to Use

-- Rosehip oil is delicate and can easily go rancid, so it’s important to take great care of it.
+Keep in mind that rosehip oil is delicate and can easily go rancid, so it’s important to take great care of it.
 Oftentimes, vitamin E oil is added to improve shelf life.
 Keeping it in the refrigerator or stored in a cool, dark location can help prevent rancidity.

-- Since rosehip oil classifies as a dry oil, it absorbs quickly into the skin.
+Since rosehip oil classifies as a dry oil, it absorbs quickly into the skin.
 You can apply the oil directly to the face using gentle, massaging motions or use it in numerous skin care recipes.

 - While it can prevent and reduce acne scars, it should not be applied directly to active acne.